pmean/build-website/text/00/sigma.md

     Knoxville TN: SPC Press, Inc (1992).\
     ISBN: 0-945320-13-2.
 3.  **Advanced Topics in Statistical Process Control.
-The Power of Shewhart\'s Charts\
+The Power of Shewhart's Charts\
     **Wheeler DJ.\
     Knoxville TN: SPC Press Inc (1995).\
     ISBN: 0-945320-45-0.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with general help resources.
 You can also browse for pages similar to this one at [Category: Control charts](../category/ControlCharts.asp).
 <!---More--->
 this one at [Category: Control charts](../category/ControlCharts.asp). with general help resources.
-You can also browse for pages similar to Children\'s Mercy Hospital website.
+You can also browse for pages similar to Children's Mercy Hospital website.
 Need more information?
 I have a page reproducing it here as a service, as it is no longer available on the Hospital.
-Although I do not hold the copyright for this material, I am This page was written by Steve Simon while working at Children\'s Mercy
+Although I do not hold the copyright for this material, I am This page was written by Steve Simon while working at Children's Mercy

 <!---Do not use
 ****[StATS]:** Sigma in the control chart.
-(January 27, 2000)** This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+(January 27, 2000)** This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with general help resources.
 You can also browse for pages similar to this one at [Category: Control charts](../category/ControlCharts.asp).
 --->